henrik42/extended-lisp-reader/README.md

 having found a ```#``` (reader macros).
 As of Clojure 1.6 this array does not have an entry for ```[```.
-So for this lib I decided to use ```#[``` in order to dispatch to my *embeded language form reader*.
+So for this lib I decided to use ```#[``` in order to dispatch to my *embedded language form reader*.

 Others have done this before: http://briancarper.net/blog/449/clojure-reader-macros